Nirajan Khadka

-Nirajan Khadka (निराजन खड्का; born 6 October 1988) is a professional footballer from Nepal.
+Nirajan Khadka (निराजन खड्का; born 6 October 1988) is a Nepalese professional footballer.
 He made his first appearance for the Nepal national football team in 2008.

 Club career

 Khadha started his career at Friends Club for two years, before joining Manang Marshyangdi Club for three years.
 Khadka then rejoined Friends Club for one season, and then rejoined Manang Marshyangdi Club for another season.
 In 2012, he moved to the Three Star Club where he plays now.

 National career

 Khadka has played for Nepal at the 2009 Nehru Cup, AFC Challenge Cup Quantifying, 2011 SAFF Championship, and the 2012 AFC Challenge Cup.
 He has also represented his country 4 times in world cup qualifying.